seanlnge/multyx/README.md

 Delete the property from the object and relay the change to any clients with visibility.

 Returns same MultyxObject

-#### `MultyxObject.disableShape(recursive: boolean = false)`

-Disable setting or deleting any properties that do not already exist within the MultyxObject by the client.
-This does not stop server code from changing the shape of MultyxObject.

-The `recursive` parameter takes in a boolean and if true, will propogate this change to all children elements recursively.
-If false, only the shape of this MultyxObject will be disabled.

-Returns same MultyxObject

-#### `MultyxObject.enableShape(recursive: boolean = false)`

-Enable setting or deleting any properties that do not already exist within the MultyxObject by the client.

-The `recursive` parameter takes in a boolean and if true, will propogate this change to all children elements recursively.
-If false, only the shape of this MultyxObject will be enabled.

-Returns same MultyxObject

-#### `MultyxObject.shapeDisabled`

-Boolean that is true if the MultyxObject allows clients to assign or delete properties, false otherwise.

 #### `MultyxObject.data`